About the Program

 Can a student drop a course?
 If so, which course is best to drop?

 Students may drop a course, but they must understand that in doing so, they risk being “off track” with the course sequence they selected, and/or they must add an additional course the following year to remain on track with their course sequence.
-When dropping a course is necessary, it is best to drop one that is nonsequential and/or is not one of the required courses for gaining trainee eligibility (e.g., NOT 580, 581, 582, 592, 597, 598, 531, 533, or 534).
+When dropping a course is necessary, it is best to speak to the MA program director.

 When will next semester’s schedule be available?